-Singita runs the structural flagship-cluster register, 15 lodges across 5 countries (South Africa, Tanzania, Rwanda, Zimbabwe), with structurally consistent ultra-luxury operating standards across the cluster and the structural Singita Group Trust conservation programme. &Beyond runs the structural design-and-architecture register with a parallel conservation programme, 29 lodges across 13 countries, with the brand's structural commitment to architectural-and-cultural integration.
-Wilderness Safaris (now Wilderness) runs the structural water-and-land cluster register, 70+ camps across 8 African countries with the brand's structural commitment to remote, low-density wildlife-experience operations.
+Singita runs the flagship-cluster register, 19 lodges across four countries (South Africa, Tanzania, Rwanda, Zimbabwe; a fifth, Botswana, opens December 2026), with consistent ultra-luxury operating standards across the cluster and the Singita Group Trust conservation programme. &Beyond runs the design-and-architecture register with a parallel conservation programme, 29 lodges across Africa, South America and Asia, with the brand's commitment to architectural-and-cultural integration.
+Wilderness Safaris (now Wilderness) runs the water-and-land cluster register, more than 55 camps across eight African countries with the brand's commitment to remote, low-density wildlife-experience operations.

-Signature: 15 lodges across 5 countries with structurally consistent ultra-luxury operating standards; the largest single-property private safari traversing rights in Africa (Singita Grumeti 350,000-acre Serengeti concession)
+Signature: 19 lodges and camps across four countries (a fifth, Botswana, opens December 2026) with consistent ultra-luxury operating standards; the largest single-property private safari traversing rights in Africa (Singita Grumeti 350,000-acre Serengeti concession)

 "On Kruger's N'wanetsi River concession, 15 contemporary suites, the design-led Singita property."